LabLouis/eLife_2015/Wormsign/README.md

 ##Wormsign
-###Closed Loop Larva Virtual-Olfaction-Reality System
+####Closed Loop Larva Virtual-Olfaction-Reality System

-This software is responsible for the real-time
+This software is responsible for the real-time:

     1) Image analysis with larvae tracking,
     2) Light stimulus delivery, and